 The park also has three dark sky discovery sites, where the Milky Way is visible to the naked eye and up to 2,000 stars can be seen: Danby, Sutton Bank and the observatories in Dalby Forest.
 There are lots of activities taking place from 14 February - 1 March for the Dark Skies Festival, including stargazing, wildlife and ghost walks and starlight runs.

 Walk the Cotswolds Way

 Cotswolds countryside in the summer

 Enjoy a relaxed way of life exploring the beautiful Cotswolds villages.
 The pretty buildings are built from the warm, golden Cotswold stone giving them their unique charm and are set in lush green river valleys.
 Walk The Cotswolds Way National Trail or enjoy some of the great pubs recommended by our members including The Swan or Crown and Trumpet in Broadway or The Black Bear Inn near Moreton in Marsh.

-The Steam Railway in Broadway reopens on 30 March 2018; it’s the first time steam trains have run into Broadway since 1960.
+The Steam Railway in Broadway reopens on 7 March 2020.

 Bourton-on-the-Water Club Site (Open Mar - Oct), Broadway Club Site (Open all year), Burford Club Site (Open Mar - Nov), Cheltenham Racecourse Club Site (Open Apr - Oct), Cirencester Park Club Site (Open Mar - Jan 2021) or Moreton-in-Marsh Club Site (Open all year).